vladkinoman/just-my-notes/books/best-comics-to-read.md

 > EDIT: also Batman Earth One by Geoff Johns and Gary Frank.

+---

+**Suggest me some really dark comics, especially related to batman.
+Really really dark**

+8: For Batman:

+Arkham Asylum, Dark Knights: Metal, One Shots **Dark Knight Returns**

+Non-Batman:

+**Watchmen**, Invisibles, **Swamp Thing** (Alan Moore), **Sandman** (Neil Gaiman).

+5: *Arkham Asylum: A serious House on a Serious Earth* is probably the darkest. **Dark Knight Returns**, Shaman, The Cult, and Gothic are also really good dark ones.

+4: None of the other posts got *really* dark, apart from the Arkham book.
+Here’s a list of truly dark Batman books.

+- Batman and Dracula: Red Rain.
+- Batman: Bloodstorm.
+- Batman: Crimson Mist.
+- Batman: Haunted Knight.
+- Batman Annual No. 15: “The Last Batman Story”.
+- Robin Vol. 4 No. 46.
+- Batman No. 547.
+- Batman: Last Arkham.
+- Adventures of Superman Annual 1994: The Super Seven part I.
+- Superboy Annual 1994: The Super Seven part II.

+---

+**What is the darkest Batman comic out there?**

+Specifically looking for something dark to read with blood and all the goods.
+Would like to start from #1 as apposed to reading a random bloody comic.
+Thanks

+13:

+Now what do you mean by "dark?"

+*All-Star Batman and Robin* is pretty damn dark in tone and content - I wouldn't recommend it to anyone though.

+> As a dark and serious Batman story, I also wouldn't recommend *All Star Batman & Robin*...
+>
+> ...HOWEVER as a farcical, crazy-town, banana-pants story I wholly recommend *All Star Batman & Robin.*

+*Arkham Asylum: A serious House on a Serious Earth* by Morrison is <u>probably the darkest you'll find</u>.
+It is pretty much all psychological and is fairly light on the blood but it is probably the most all-out horror batman story there is.

+*The Black Glove* contains the issue *Joe Chill in Hell* where Batman mentally tortures Joe Chill into committing suicide - that's pretty dark.

+*Dark Knight/Dark City* was recently re-released I hear and is probably the most grim Riddler story out there... it starts of pretty dark and stays that way.
+Got some baby kidnapping and it is generally pretty creepy.

+**Killing Joke** has implied rape, house invasion, execution and general mental torture so that's pretty dark.

+*Black Mirror* has a lot of psychological darkness and detective work to it and some torture and mutilation too.

+Pretty much any ark from the pre 2008ish series *Streets of Gotham* would be about some pretty grim subjects - it was an uneven series.

+---

+**What are some of the darkest batman stories other than Killing Joke and TDKR**

+10: Read Scott Snyder's Batman run.
+Or **The Long Halloween**, maybe *Arkham Asylum: A Serious House On A Serious Earth*?
+It's probably harder to find "lighter" Batman stories haha

+6: Snyder's Works: Black Mirror, **Court of Owls**, City of Owls, **Death of the Family**, **Endgame**.

+Geoff Johns: *Batman: Earth One Vol. 1 & 2*.

+Other's: *Death in the Family, Arkham Asylum, Long Halloween*.

+3: Aside from all the mentioned and you're also interested in the animated universe, Return of the Joker's pretty grim.

+5: Night Cries

+City of Crime

+The Cult

+Gothic

+3: Death In The Family

 #### Batman and Joker

 **What are the best Batman tpbs with the Joker?**